xen0vas/UserManager/README.md

 ------------------

-Info : This application has been tested at 64bit Debian distributions.
+Info : This application has been tested in 64bit Linux Debian distributions.

 ### Devs